 As a professional wedding photographer I get to work at so many beautiful venues with great couples.
 Grace and Tristan are no exception.
-They hired me last year to be the wedding photographer at their Mount Hope Farm wedding.
+They hired me last year to be the wedding photographer at their Fourth of July Wedding at Mount Hope Farm.
 We met up in the fall and did some epic engagement photos in downtown Providence, RI.
 They were so fun to work with, so I was really looking forward to photographing their Mount Hope Farm Cove Cabin wedding!

 Wedding Prep in Bristol, RI

 Their wedding took place over 4th of July weekend at Mount Hope Farm in Bristol, RI.
 Bristol is home to the oldest Fourth of July celebration in the US, so it was a fitting theme for the wedding.
 The day of their wedding started out with photography of both the bride and groom getting ready at separate locations in Bristol, RI.
 The bride got her red, white and blue flowers and the groom put on his flag socks and fireworks tie.

 Then we headed over to St. Mary’s church for the wedding ceremony.
 It is an absolutely beautiful church and a joy to photograph in.
 What struck me most though was their first look down the aisle.
 The groom had the reaction that I think every bride hopes for as she walks down the aisle on her wedding day!

 Following a small struggle with the rings (haha), they were pronounced married and it was time for professional wedding photos.
 Before heading over to the wedding reception, we stopped at a few photo spots in Bristol.
 First up was the parade route with the red white and blue lines down the center of the road.
 Then we stopped by the house the mother of the bride grew up in.
 There was a brief interlude for White Claw seltzer product placement photos and Orange Theory Fitness lunges.
 We ended the formal photo session on the beautiful lawn along the water at the bride’s uncles house.